olliahonen/should-i-use-semicolons-ts/README.md

 ### So, should you use semicolons in TypeScript?

-Using semicolons is the absolute safe choice, the downside is that they may be annoying to write and to read.
+Always using end-of-line semicolons is the absolute safe choice, the downside is that they may be annoying to write and to read.

 You can also go without semicolons quite safely, but it isn't completely fool-proof: Even if you add the awesome linter rule, it is still possible to accidentally disable linting or misconfigure the linter later on.